Understanding Anticipatory Anxiety

 Medically reviewed by Andrea Brant, LMHC

 Its intensity can vary from person to person and event to event.
-Onset can happen at any time in an individual’s life.
-Anticipatory anxiety is not its own condition, but instead is a symptom of other mental health conditions like generalized anxiety disorder, social phobia, or panic disorder.
+Individuals can develop anticipatory anxiety at any time in their life, either suddenly or in an experience prior to onset.
+Anticipatory anxiety is not its own condition but instead is a symptom of other mental health conditions like generalized anxiety disorder, social phobia, or panic disorder.
 While anticipatory anxiety may begin over a one-off event like a panic attack, it can transform into fear of having another panic attack, prompting a continuation of anxious thoughts.

-Navigating anticipatory anxiety is possible through a variety of coping tactics, but some people may benefit from the assistance of a professional.
+Navigating anticipatory anxiety is possible through a variety of coping tactics, but some people may benefit from the assistance of a mental health professional.

 Getty/AnnaStills